 You can support your school-age child’s friendships by arranging playdates and sleepovers.

-6. Avoid screen time before bed
+6. Avoid screen time and digital technology use before bed